jackokaiser/vanlab/content/pages/contact.md

 ## About the website

-This website is open-source and deployed on netlify-CMS using the github integration: [vanderfool](github.com/jackokaiser/vanlab)
+This website is open-source and deployed on netlify-CMS using the github integration, see the [vanderfool repo](https://github.com/jackokaiser/vanlab).
 It is built using [preact](https://preactjs.com/).